baysao/meteor-riotjs/README.md

 ## Using

-just add it like you'd add any other meteor package and start editing `.tag` or `.tag.html` files in your client code.
+just add it like you'd add any other meteor package and start editing `.tag` files in your client code.

 ```sh